How to Apply

 All applications must be received by the following deadline:

 Admission decisions for each semester are finalized approximately eight weeks after the application deadline.
-All applicants are notified of their admission status with mailed letters from the Associate Dean for Student Affairs.
+All applicants are notified of their admission status with mailed letters from the Associate Dean for Student Affairs and Enrollment Management.

 To verify admission acceptance and secure enrollment, admitted graduate students must submit a $400 (non-refundable) enrollment deposit.
 This deposit is applied to the first semester's tuition and is not an additional fee.